ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-datasource/index.md

 }
 ```

 Notice that the datasource contains a single method `getRows(params)` which is called by the grid when more rows are required.
-A request is supplied in the `params` which contains all the information required by the server to fetch data from the server.
+A request is supplied in the `params` object which contains all the information required by the server to fetch data from the server.

-Rows fetched from the server are supplied to the grid via `params.success()`.
-Note the `rowCount` can be optionally supplied to the grid.
+Rows fetched from the server are supplied to the grid via `params.success(data)`.

 ## Registering the Datasource